v47-io/architect-rs/README.md

     -h, --help
             Prints help information

-    -l, --lenient
+        --ignore-checks
-            Disables some checks that would prevent generation otherwise.
+            Ignores some failed checks that would prevent generation otherwise.

             These errors will be ignored:
               - Condition evaluation errors (for conditional files)